IP Address Calculator 2026 | Subnet & CIDR Tool ★★★★☆

 Press Enter to calculate

-Professional IP Tool: Our FREE IP Address Calculator 2026 provides enterprise-grade IP calculations.
-Calculate subnet masks, CIDR notation, network addresses, broadcast addresses, and usable IP ranges with 2026 networking standards.
-Perfect for network planning, troubleshooting, and certification preparation.
+ℹ️ Professional IP Tool: Our IP address calculator 2026 provides enterprise-grade IP calculations.
+Calculate subnet masks, CIDR notation, network addresses, and usable IP ranges with RFC standards.

 ✅ "Perfect!
 Used the CIDR calculator to design our new office network.
 Saved hours of manual math."